unsw-restech/unsw-restech.github.io/docs/help_support/glossary.md

 ### Cluster

-A computer cluster is a set of connected computers that work together so that, in many respects, they can be viewed as a single system.
-Using a cluster is referred to as High Performance Computing or HPC.
+A computational cluster is a set of connected computers that work together to create a single system amd is often referred to as a supercomputer or HPC (High Performance Computing) system.
 Most will have a [Management Plane](./#management-plane) and several [Compute Nodes](./#compute-nodes).

 ---